Preethamsu/AI_BigData_Engineer_Journey-/README.md

-# 🚀 Preetham S U – Aspiring Top 1% AI & Big Data Engineer
+# 🚀 Preetham Siddapura Umesh – Aspiring Top 1% AI & Big Data Engineer

 Hi!
 I’m **Preetham S U**, a Master’s student in **Artificial Intelligence & Big Data** based in Berlin, Germany.
 I’m on a mission to become one of the most skilled engineers in the world — mastering **programming, AI, Big Data, and real-world systems**.